BBDC Q4 2025 Earnings Call Summary | Stock Taper

 • Net Investment Income (NII): $0.27 per share, down from $0.32 in Q3 2025 and $0.28 for the full year 2024.
 Annual NII was $1.12 per share compared to $1.24 in 2024.

-• Portfolio Composition: 96% of the portfolio is now Barings-originated investments, up from 76% at the beginning of 2022.
-The weighted average yield at fair value was 9.6%.
+• Portfolio Composition: 96% of the portfolio consists of Barings-originated investments, up from 76% at the beginning of 2022.
+Weighted average yield at fair value was 9.6%.

 2. Strategic Updates and Business Highlights

-• Leadership Transition: Tom McDonald has taken over as CEO, emphasizing a commitment to enhancing existing initiatives and improving return on equity (ROE).
+• Leadership Transition: Tom McDonald assumed the role of CEO on January 1, 2026, emphasizing continuity in strategy while aiming to enhance existing initiatives and improve return on equity (ROE).

 3. Forward Guidance and Outlook